Upper School Faculty

 Rachel Aanestad ’94 joined Sun Valley Community School in 2013 as Assistant Director of Development and currently serves as the school librarian and also teaches Intro to Architecture & Design in the Upper School.

-Rachel holds a BA in architecture and a BA in theatre, both from University of Oregon.
+Rachel holds a BA in architecture and a BA in theater, both from University of Oregon.

 Rachel’s decision to return to the school as a faculty and staff member was a result of her love for the school community and the approach to education that guides learning here.
 “I appreciate the independent thought, genuine love of natural places, creativity, and uniqueness that are still foundations of this incredible place,” she says.
 In her teaching role, Rachel is inspired by her students’ love for learning and by her colleagues.
 “I am constantly amazed by the students capacity to create, absorb, and learn, and by the incredibly inspired and talented faculty with whom I work.”

-When she’s not at school, Rachel loves to spend time with her two young daughters and enjoys hiking and doodling.
+When she’s not at school, Rachel loves to spend time with her two daughters and enjoys hiking, doodling, and performing with any of the many amazing theater companies in the valley.

 Ben Larroquette